January 19, 2009

 Fesenjoon with Meatballs

-This sweet and sour stew is usually made with boneless chicken.
-This time I made it with mini meatballs.
-In my opinion, فسنجون با کوفته قلقلی fesenjoon/fesenjan with mini meatballs is as equally delicious as the chicken fesenjoon.
-It is the flavorful, slow-simmered sweet and sour pomegranate walnut sauce that makes this stew so amazingly delicious.
+This sweet and sour stew is traditionally made with boneless chicken, but this time I prepared it with mini meatballs.
+In my opinion, فسنجون با کوفته قلقلی (fesenjoon/fesenjan with mini meatballs) is just as flavorful as the chicken version.
+What makes this dish so delicious is the rich, slow-simmered walnut and pomegranate sauce, bursting with sweet and tangy flavors.

 Fesenjoon/Fesenjan - Pomegranate Walnut Stew with Tiny Meatballs